reyesprince31/reyesprince31/README.md

 ### Hi there 👋, I'm Prince Reyes

-I'm a passionate frontend React developer with a solid foundation in full-stack development.
-My journey in the world of software engineering has equipped me with a diverse set of skills and a commitment to creating exceptional user experiences.
+I'm a passionate frontend React developer with knowledge in full-stack development.
+My journey in the world of Web Development has equipped me with a diverse set of skills and a commitment to creating exceptional user experiences.

 ## 🚀 Skills and Expertise